LinkedIn has huge potential for specialists and leaders in the B2B market.

 - Without clear GOALS it is difficult to make good decisions, especially where to allocate limited time and budget, and to review results and progress.

-- Without ACTIVITY we won’t develop relationships as effectively, we won’t be delivering our true value to our network, and will be rewarded accordingly (which may be much less than we deserve).
+- Without RELATIONSHIPS we won’t won’t be delivering our true value to our network, and will not get less from out network than we could.

-- If our IDENTITY isn’t clear our Network contacts won’t know our value and our Activity efforts will not convert well.
+- If our IDENTITY isn’t clear our Network contacts won’t know our value and our Relationship effort will not convert as well as it might.

-- Without a solid NETWORK of relevant people our Profile and Posts will yield less, conversions will be less and we’ll have to Work much harder in the Activity area.
+- Without a solid NETWORK of relevant people our Profile and Posts will yield less, conversions will be less and we’ll have to Work much harder in the Relationships area.

 Does this make sense to you?